GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-ForecastCreationSource.page.md

 An extension to capture manually entered recommendations by the healthcare professional.

 ### Purpose
-This extension is an element to capture manually entered recommendations by the healthcare professional.
+This extends the resource to capture manually entered recommendations by the healthcare professional.

 ### Context of Use
 This extension may be used on the following profile(s):